Tour & Taxis: Industrialisation and construction

-Tour & Taxis was one of the first multi-modal freight transport platforms in the world.
+Tour & Taxis was one of the world's first multi-modal freight transport platforms.
 Frédéric Bruneel served as the main engineer for the project, while Ernest Van Humbeeck, Constant Bosmans and Henri Vandeveld worked as architects.
 Central to the site's functionality was the Maritime Station (Gare Maritime, Maritiem Station), a freight station constructed by Bruneel beginning in 1902 and open from 1907.
-The expansive 40,000 m2 steel and glass structure was designed to efficiently receive goods by land, water and rail.
+This expansive, 40,000 m2 steel and glass structure was designed to efficiently receive goods by land, water, and rail.
 Major sources of cargo included sugar, coffee, alcohol, tobacco, and chocolate.
 Customs and excise duties were then collected on-site via the Customs House (Hôtel des Douanes, Douanegebouw), and goods were stored in bonded warehouses—the Public Depot (Entrepôt Public, Publieke Opslagplaats) and the Royal Depot (Entrepôt Royal, Koninklijk Pakhuis)—before their redistribution.
 The Maritime Station was controlled by the Belgian State Railways (and, from 1926, the National Railway Company of Belgium), while the bonded warehouses were managed by the Société anonyme du Canal et des Installations maritimes de Bruxelles (and later, the Port of Brussels).

 The buildings have been recognised for the quality of their construction.
 According to La Fonderie, Brussels Museum of Industry and Labour, the Tour & Taxis site is a "catalogue of architecture and civil engineering", as well as "a testament to the skills of Belgian engineers and workers, and their mastery of steel, iron, stone, glass and concrete."
-Their appearance was influenced by both the Flemish Renaissance and the Art Nouveau style characteristic of early 20th-century Brussels.
+Their appearance was influenced by both the Flemish Renaissance and the Art Nouveau styles characteristic of early 20th-century Brussels.